 Deal at Better Price: Publishers can invite various advertisers and use their Deal ID to identify their needs.
 This gives them a chance to land deals at better prices.
 On the other hand, advertisers get hold of premium inventories at an affordable price.

 Transparency: Unlike RTB, where publisher’s inventory is available for the entire market, private marketplace and programmatic direct are more private.
 As both publishers and advertisers are interested in a deal, they openly discuss the terms and negotiate for better outcomes which ultimately bring out transparency in the deal.

 AdExchanger mentioned in one of their articles, “Programmatic is supposed to bring automation and ease to ad buys, but the process of executing a deal ID is at times even more arduous than the old IO.
 As it stands, the publisher creates a deal ID, a unique number, and passes it manually to the buyer via a spreadsheet or email.
 Then the buyer manually inserts the number into their DSP to execute the buy.”

 The real problem starts while setting up the deal identifier.
 As the process is more manual than programmatic.
 We all know, humans are prone to make mistakes, especially, while dealing with numbers.
-Even when publisher and advertiser know a deal can bring meaningful revenue, there is always some discomfort about how things can go wrong.
+Even when publishers and advertisers know a deal can bring meaningful revenue, there is always some discomfort about how things can go wrong.

 However, this messy nature of Deal ID can be resolved if the process can be designed to be more automated.

-There are other challenges with deal ID.
-In case of programmatic direct, management becomes difficult using deal ID.
+There are other challenges with deal IDs.
+In the case of programmatic direct, management becomes difficult using the deal ID.
 For instance, an inventory can be ignored as the buyer didn’t place a bid on the inventory or his bid was not satisfying the price agreement and hence rejected.
 Due to such management issues, many DSP’s do not support deal ID.